 New England Boiled Wool Mittens | Classic Yankee Article

-Gauge: 5 stitches equal 1 inch.
+Gauge: Five stitches equal one inch.

 On size four double-pointed needles, cast on 12, 15, and 15 stitches, a total of 42 stitches on three needles.
 Knit two, purl one until wristband measures four inches.

 Then, first round: place last purl stitch on first needle.
 Purl one, knit two, purl one.
 Knit rest of round, increasing two stitches on each needle for a total of 48 stitches.

 Second round: start thumb gore.
 Purl one, increasing one stitch in each of the next two stitches, purl one.
 Knit around, and knit rounds three, four, and five, maintaining the two purl stitches as a marker.

 Sixth round: purl one, increase in the next stitch, knit two, increase in the next stitch, purl one (eight stitches, including two purls).
 Knit around.
 Knit three more rounds.